Splynx High Availability setup

 nodeX> pveceph mgr create

-Erase partition table of Ceph drive(s) and create OSD(s) on it.
-Run on each node:
+Erase the partition table of Ceph drive(s) and create OSD(s) on it.
+Run the following commands on each node:

 nodeX> ceph-volume lvm zap /dev/sdb --destroy nodeX> pveceph createosd /dev/sdb

 *We use /dev/sda for system and /dev/sdb for Ceph in this tutorial

 Create Ceph pool

 Run the following command on one node:

 This creates a pool with name ‘default-pool’ and adds storages for VMs and containers to it.
 The pool name can be any desired name.